Rais-Ahmad/CRUD-Angular-SpringBoot/README.md

 # CRUD-Angular-SpringBoot
-The code is in branch "angular"
+The Frontend code is in branch "angular"
+The Backend code is in branch "backend"